VicTheM/infrared-thermal-imager/README.md

 The hardware is built using the ESP32 microcontroller, a thermal sensor array, a display and a few switches.
 The firmware is written in C++ using the Arduino IDE. and at the time of writing this there are two realeases. refer to the [CHANGELOG](/CHANGELOG.md) file for features specific to each release.
 Further down this file, you will see information about every component used and how to set them up.
 Finally, the code is self-documenting and the functions are also well documented using C99 style, so if you wish to learn one or two, you can read the code.<br>

 The Variant-B branch holds high-speed high-efficiancy code but does not follow standard, as I had to manually download the display library and tweak some functions, accessing registers directly to get the speed I needed.
 The master branch is the standard code, it is slower but it is easily scalable and follows the standard.
-The master branch is recommended for beginners and for those who wish to learn from the code.
-The Variant-B branch is recommended for those who wish to use the device for a long time and need the speed, although the variant-b branch is behind and not yet stable<br>
+The master branch is recommended for beginners and for those who wish to learn from the code.<br>
+> [!CAUTION]
+> The variabt-B branch is not stable and still under development.

 If you care about how it works...<br>
 ---